-Sponsored by the Six District Educational Compact, the Festival takes place annually at Kent State University in May and is for 7th and 8th grade students from local schools.
-Students get to meet the guest author and participate in sessions involving book cover art, drama, poetry, and various writing contests, all pertaining to the Festival Books.
-Students also have the opportunity to meet and interact with professional storyteller and author Kevin Cordi, who leads a storytelling workshop session during the Festival.
-See bottom of page for Festival contact information.
+Sponsored by the Six District Educational Compact, the Festival takes place annually in the spring at Kent State University.
+It is for 7th and 8th grade students from local schools, primarily Compact member schools.
+Students get to meet the featured author and participate in various sessions involving book cover art, drama, poetry, and writing contests, all pertaining to the Festival Books.
+Students also have the opportunity to meet professional storyteller and author Kevin Cordi, who leads a storytelling workshop session during the Festival.

 Learn more about the Festival book authors by clicking on their names below.
 All of the Festival books are available at the Stow-Munroe Falls Public Library and at other local public libraries, as well as at your school library.